The Top 10 Things Your Plumber Doesnt Want You to Do

 • Grease

-If your garbage disposal smells bad, you can clean it with citrus peels or a blend of baking soda and vinegar.
+If your garbage disposal has a bad smell, you can freshen it with citrus peels or a combination of baking soda and vinegar.

 7. Skipping Maintenance for Your Plumbing System

-Much like your heating and cooling system, your plumbing also needs regular tune-ups.
-This service can help us spot minor issues before they cause expensive problems, like a damaging water leak.
-Some of the troubles we watch for include:
+Much like your heating and cooling system, your plumbing also needs regular service.
+This service can help us spot small issues before they cause big problems, like a damaging water leak.
+Some of the issues we are on the lookout for involve:

-• Properly functioning supply lines and plumbing fixtures including sinks, tubs, showers and toilets
+• Correctly working supply lines and plumbing fixtures such as sinks, tubs, showers and toilets

-If you do spot trouble, like a dripping sink or pipe, it’s important to get it fixed right away before it grows larger or results in damage.
+If you do notice an issue, like a leaky sink or pipe, it’s crucial to get it fixed right away before it gets bigger or causes damage.

-8. Attempting to Fix Your Plumbing on Your Own
+8. Making an Attempt to Fix Your Plumbing on Your Own

-When you are dealing with a dripping pipe or a leaking washing machine, we suggest calling an Expert at Peitz Service Experts for leak repair before it gets bigger or causes damage.
+When you are experiencing a dripping pipe or a leaking washing machine, it’s important to call an Expert at Service Experts Heating, Air Conditioning & Plumbing for leak repair before it gets worse or leads to damage.

-Repairing plumbing is a complex job that’s best done by specialists.
-There’s a reason why plumbers go through extensive certification and licensing.
-Don’t attempt water pipe repair on your own or hire a handyman, as you could end up wasting time and having a costlier expensive problem.
+Repairing plumbing is an in-depth job that’s best done by specialists.
+There’s a reason why plumbers finish extensive certification and licensing.
+Don’t attempt water pipe repair yourself or call a handyman, as you could end up wasting time and making a pricier expensive problem.

-9. Trying to Maintain Your Water Heater on Your Own
+9. Trying to Maintain Your Water Heater Yourself

-When it comes to your water heater, service and maintenance is best left to the professionals.
-This includes draining it or testing the temperature and pressure valve.
-If this isn’t completed right, you could burn yourself with scalding water or flood your home.
+When it comes to your water heater, service and maintenance is best left to the pros.
+This includes draining it or checking the temperature and pressure valve.
+If this isn’t performed correctly, you could burn yourself with hot water or flood your residence.

-Professional water heater maintenance gives peace of mind that your water heater is working properly.
-It also offers you a heads-up when it’s time to start thinking about water heater replacement, as they typically only last for about 10 years.
+Professional water heater maintenance offers peace of mind that your water heater is working right.
+It also provides you advance notice when it’s time to start thinking about water heater replacement, since they typically only last for about 10 years.

 10. Not Being Aware of Where the Water Main Shutoff Is

-In the event your residence has a major water leak, it’s important to be knowledgeable about where the main water valve is and how to turn it off.
-This valve is typically located in a mechanical room near your water heater.
+When your home has a large water leak, it’s essential to know where the main water valve is and how to switch it off.
+This valve is typically found in a mechanical room near your water heater.

-Here’s how to turn off the main water valve in your residence:
+Here’s how to turn off the main water valve in your home:

-• If it has a wheel: turn it clockwise until you can’t anymore.
+• If it has a wheel: move it clockwise until you can’t anymore.

 • If it has a lever: move it about a quarter of the way.

-If you’re are unsure about where the valve is located, Peitz Service Experts can help you find it.
+If you’re still not sure where the valve is located, Service Experts Heating, Air Conditioning & Plumbing can help you find it.

-It’s also a good idea to have a water leak protection system that will sound the alarm and cut off the water if there’s an issue.
-You can even get a smart system to monitor water use and alert you on your phone if there’s a problem.
+It’s also a good idea to get a water leak protection system that will sound the alarm and shut off the water if there’s an issue.
+You can even have a smart system to monitor water use and notify you via your phone if there’s trouble.

-Whatever plumbing problem you’re dealing with, our Expert plumbers at Peitz Service Experts are ready to provide support.
-And we’ll back our work with a 100% Satisfaction Guarantee* for a year, so you’ll be sure that your repairs were completed right.
-Reach us at 605-223-0307 to request your appointment now!
+Whatever plumbing problem you’re experiencing, our Expert plumbers at Service Experts Heating, Air Conditioning & Plumbing are available to provide support.
+And we’ll stand behind our work with a 100% Satisfaction Guarantee* for a year, so you’ll be sure that your repairs were completed correctly.
+Reach us at 866-397-3787 to book your appointment right away!